yuliji/lets_go/README.md

 ## word_count

-You have many txt files with English articles.
+You have a txt file with English articles.
 Generate a list of word count in csv format such as:
 ```csv
 hello,666
 world,888